How to ensure a great print result

 You may be surprised to learn that your black and white RGB images typically contain very little black and zero white, and are in fact printed in the same colors (Cyan, Magenta, Yellow, Black), that your color images are printed in.
 Be aware that any noticeable color tints (no matter how subtle), will be visible in print, and that any dark areas of your black and white images will print slightly darker.
 Extremely dark areas will lose detail unless lightened before uploading.
 Note that black and white images tend to have a visible grain especially if taken on film.
 This is not a defect, and is rather down to the style of photography.
 This grain will be emphasized in print, due to the digital print process.
 Once your order is placed, notify customer service of your black and white images so that our production team can pay extra attention to these during the printing process.

-5. Paper choice is everything.
+5. Paper choice is everything

 Choice of paper is entirely subjective and guided by your personal taste.
 However, when it comes to digital printing, it is important to note the effect that paper choice will have on your images in print.
 In general, you can anticipate matt (uncoated) and shiny (coated) papers to have quite different print results.
 Shiny papers will give a crisper print result with more vibrant colors and deeper blacks, while matt papers will give a more subdued print result, with muted blacks and deepened colors.
-A textured paper surface will soften edges and create a flattering artistic effect with high resolution images.We offer a range of beautiful archival quality papers so be sure to choose the right one for you.
+A textured paper surface will soften edges and create a flattering artistic effect with high resolution images.
+We offer a range of beautiful archival quality papers so be sure to choose the right one for you.

-6. Check before you print.
+6. Check before you print

 MILK Design Studio with zoom in of checklist tool.

 Check over your project for things like spelling errors and image double ups.
 Also be sure to clear formatting if copying text into your project and avoid placing faces in to the center of spreads; keep them within the safe zones.
 Your printed projects are designed to last lifetimes, we'd hate for you to be unhappy with the final result.
-But if you do notice a spelling error, MILK will provide you with a code to reprint at 50% off RRP if you contact us within ten days of receiving your order.
+But if you do notice a spelling error, MILK Books will provide you with a code to reprint at 50% off RRP if you contact us within 14 days of receiving your order.

 For more information on our printing process, visit this page.